embedded-office/canopen-stack/docs/_api_emergency/co-emcy-clr.md

   nav: docs
 ---

-This function checks the current error state and updates the object directory.
+This function checks the current error state and updates the object dictionary.

 <!--more-->